MiscGuild/bridge/README.md

 Before submitting your changes for review, please ensure:

--   the application is fully functional
+-   The application is fully functional
--   your code has been thoroughly tested
+-   Your code has been thoroughly tested
--   your commit messages adhere to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
+-   Your commit messages adhere to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

 Give this repository a ⭐ if it helped you!